abiratsis/GlobalWeatherData/README.md

 GWeather it is a tool for retrieving, exporting and viewing world weather data.
 The application provides world climate data for wind, temperature, humidity and solar radiation.

+Currently, GWeather supports the following features:
+   1. Download climate datasets from [PSL](https://psl.noaa.gov/)
+   2. Download cities/countries dataset from [simplemaps.com](https://simplemaps.com/data/world-cities)
+   3. Merge/join above datasets by location's coordinates
+   4. Export merged data

 ### Purpose

 Recently I worked on a project for analyzing climate geo-spacial data.
 Quickly I realized that I was not able to find an open-source tool which combines reliable weather data with accurate geographical locations.
-Most of the existing datasets provide the weather data using geographical coordinates and not the actual text representation of the location e.g `city/country`.
-The main purpose is to join the weather dataset together with the locations' dataset in order to create a readable dataset, which will be easier to analyze and process.
-Also, the application should support exporting data in different popular formats e.g CSV, parquet, delta-lake, etc.
+Most of the existing datasets provide the weather data using numeric coordinates (lon, lat) and not the actual text representation of the location e.g `city/country`.
+The main purpose of the project, is to join the weather dataset together with the locations' dataset in order to create a readable dataset, which will be easier to analyze and process.
+Furthermore, the application should support exporting data in different popular formats e.g CSV, parquet, delta-lake, etc.

 I came up with GWeather having in mind the next goals: